CiscoDevNet/terraform-provider-intersight/website/docs/r/virtualization_virtual_machine.html.markdown

 ## Argument Reference
 The following arguments are supported:
 * `account_moid`:(string)(ReadOnly) The Account ID for this managed object.
 * `action`:(string) Action to be performed on a virtual machine (Create, PowerState, Migrate, Clone etc).* `None` - A place holder for the default value.* `PowerState` - Power action is performed on the virtual machine.* `Migrate` - The virtual machine will be migrated from existing node to a different node in cluster.
 The behavior depends on the underlying hypervisor.* `Create` - The virtual machine will be created on the specified hypervisor.
 This action is also useful if the virtual machine creation failed during first POST operation on VirtualMachine managed object.
 User can set this action to retry the virtual machine creation.* `Delete` - The virtual machine will be deleted from the specified hypervisor.
-User can either set this action or can do a DELETE operation on the VirtualMachine managed object.
+User can either set this action or can do a DELETE operation on the VirtualMachine managed object.* `Resize` - The virtual machine will be resized to the specified instance type.
 * `action_info`:(HashMap) -(ReadOnly) Details of an action performed on the virtual machine.
 Contains name of the action performed, status, failure reason message etc.
 This complex property has following sub-properties:
   + `failure_reason`:(string)(ReadOnly) Description of reason for failure.
 Derived from the workflow failure message.